 If people hold the stereotype that attractive people are cooperative and people wish to reciprocate cooperation, then we should see changes in behavior in two ways.
 First, without information, people should be more cooperative with attractive people.
 Evidence for this behavioral change can be found in Table 4.
 Without information, we see that nonattractive people are more cooperative in groups with attractive people than in groups with no attractive people, even though we know that attractive people contribute the same, on average, as unattractive people.
-Moreover, there is higher cooperation in groups with attractive people in every round of the 8-round sequence, with the difference increasing over the rounds.
+This result also holds across rounds.
+There is higher cooperation in groups with attractive people in every round of the 8-round sequence, with the difference increasing over the rounds.
 In round one, the difference in cooperation is 10.4 percentage points, and in round eight, it is 18.0 percentage points.

 Second, with information, we should see differences in behavior in groups with attractive people and in groups without attractive people because people can now compare how the actions of attractive people differ from their expectations.
-How behavior changes depends on whether deviations from expectations are rewarded or punished.18 In Table 4, we see that with information, nonattractive people are more cooperative in groups with nonattractive people.
+How behavior changes depends on whether deviations from expectations are rewarded or punished.18 In Table 4, we see that with information, on average, nonattractive people are more cooperative in groups with no attractive people.
 They contribute 20% more.
-This result suggests stereotyping and punishment of behavior that does not meet expectations since there was no significant difference in contribution levels of attractive, middle attractive, and unattractive people in the Information treatment.